Hot Topic: Asian Longhorned Beetle

 Asian Longhorned Beetle (ALB) has not been found in Kentucky yet.
 In June 2011, the beetle was detected in southeastern Ohio; therefore, Kentuckians should be on the lookout for this devastating pest.

 Where ALB has been found, there are quarantines in place to try to slow the spread of this pest.
-The USDA maintains quarantine maps that can be found here.
+The USDA maintains asianlonghornedbeetle.com which has up-to-date information about this pest, its known locations, the quarantines and other control measures that are in place, and much more.

 Information for Homeowners